ambimax/action-prepare-env/README.md

 An escaped version of `branch_name` that can be safely used to construct deployment names.

-This name is guaranteed to not be longer than 16 characters and will not contain any characters except `a-z`, `A-Z` or `-`.
+This name is guaranteed to not be longer than 16 characters and will not contain any characters except `a-z`, `0-9`, or `-`.
 All leading and trailing `-` will be removed to prevent deployment names with `--`.
 The name will also contain a 4 character hash code (included in the 16 character limit) to prevent collisions with branches that generate the same name.

 #### Examples